 OK, let’s get to cooking.
-I have my grill set up with a pile of charcoal in the middle and placed the five pouches around the edges:
+I have my American Made Grills “Muscle” grill (the finest outdoor kitchen grill you will find PLUS it can use gas, charcoal, wood or a combo there of for fuel) set up with a pile of charcoal in the middle and placed the pouches around the edges:

 Wait until the sound of sizzling can be heard from inside the foil and then leave them for 10 minutes before rotating the pouches:

 Then wait another five minutes before checking the temp of the fish, but don’t open pouches.
 Opening the pouches will halt the cooking process.
 Some of you are wondering how to take the temp of the fish without opening the foil.
-Grab a probe thermometer and poke right through the foil and into the fish.
+Grab a probe thermometer (here’s a link to what we use) and poke right through the foil and into the fish.
 That little hole won’t allow enough heat to escape to matter.
 Our target temp here is between 135f-145f:

 Now remove the packets from the grill/firepit/campfire, open them up and dig in but be careful handling as the packet will be extremely hot.
 Use gloves or tongs to slide packets from the grill onto a plate, platter or cutting board.